-Auditor's responsibilities for the audit of the annual financial statements

-Our objectives are to obtain a reasonable assurance about whether there are serious misrepresentations due to fraud or error in the annual financial statements as a whole and to issue an Independent Auditor's Report including our Qualified Opinion.
-A reasonable assurance is a high level of assurance but it is no guarantee that an audit done in accordance with IASs will always reveal a serious misrepresentation when there is one.
+Auditor's responsibilities for the audit of the annual financial statements of assurance but it is no guarantee that an audit done in accordance with IASs will always reveal a serious misrepresentation when there is one.
 Misrepresentations can occur due to fraud or error and are considered significant if it can reasonably be expected that, individually, or cumulatively, these misrepresentations influence the economic decisions of the users made on the basis of those annual financial statements.